jywarren/fisheyegl/README.md

 });

 distorter.getImage(); // <= returns a native JavaScript Image object based on the DOM element

+distorter.setImage('path/to/image.jpg'); // <= load a new image with the same distortion settings
 ```

-## Issues
+## To do

-  // Use distorter.run() again when an image is drag/dropped in

-drag/drop image

-image resizing - set canvas size from options
+Image sizing - set canvas size from options on `setImage()`.

+See more in GitHub Issues: https://github.com/jywarren/fisheyegl/issues